-- 1. The guest is of the same sex as the resident(s) - 2.
-Permission from your roommate is obtained. - 3.
-The guest is properly registered and approved with the Office of Residential Life using the Overnight Guest Registration Form.
+- 1. The guest is of the same sex as the resident(s) and not romantically involved. - 2.
+Permission from your roommate is obtained.

 All guests are the responsibility of the resident with whom they are staying and are bound by the same principles, guidelines, and rules that apply to residents.
 A guest may stay for no longer than three continuous nights in any seven day period and no more than six nights per semester.
 Overnight guests are not permitted during final examination days, or during vacation periods and other days established by the University.
 A \$25 charge per guest will be assessed for each night a guest stays past his or her registered stay or for the guest not being registered with the Office of Residential Life.
 The \$25 guest charge(s) will be assessed to the resident hosting the guest.